 Under Missouri's law, abortion is now a felony and providers who perform an illegal abortion are subject to a prison sentence of 5-15 years.
 However, the law also states that a woman who obtains an abortion cannot be held criminally liable.

 Abortion is legal in Montana up until viability (24-28 weeks).
-Minors under the age of 16 must have a parent, or legal guardian notified at least 48 hours prior to the procedure.
+Minors under the age of 16 must have a parent or legal guardian notified at least 48 hours prior to the procedure.
 The procedure must be performed by licensed physicians currently, but some advanced-practice clinicians provide abortion services.

 Montana protects a woman's right to an abortion in its state constitution.
 However, current legislators have indicated a desire to implement a ban if they thought the state Supreme Court would approve it.

 Nebraska abortion laws state that abortions are legal before 22 weeks of pregnancy.
 A licensed physician must do the procedure.
 There is a 24-hour waiting period for each woman, during which a woman must receive counseling on the procedure, except in an emergency.
 Minors under the age of 19 must have consent from a parent or guardian.
-In an unusual development, a small number of Nevada towns have passed local ordinances that outlaw abortion in contrast to the state's policies.
+In an unusual development, a small number of Nebraska towns have passed local ordinances that outlaw abortion in contrast to the state's policies.

-Nevada abortion laws authorizes abortions up to 24 weeks of pregnancy.
+Nevada abortion laws authorize abortions up to 24 weeks of pregnancy.
 Abortions after 24 weeks are allowed only if to preserve the life or health of the mother.
 A licensed physician must do the procedure.
 Minors must have one parent or guardian notified before the procedure.

 New Hampshire abortion law states that abortions are legal up to the 24th week of pregnancy; after which it is prohibited with no exception for rape, incest, or fetal anomalies.
 The procedure does not need to be performed by a licensed physician, but patients are required to undergo an ultrasound in all cases.
 Minors must get written consent from a parent or guardian at least 48 hours prior to the procedure.
 Abortion providers are subject to criminal ligation and may be sued by the father.